olivares-j/Kalkayotl/README.md

 **If you face problems during the installation or while running the code, please send an issue instead of an e-mail.
 Your question/issue may help other users.**

-Finally, if you have comments, improvements, or suggestions please let me know.
+Finally, if you have comments, improvements, or suggestions, please let me know. .... and do not forget to cite the [paper]( http://arxiv.org/abs/2010.00272) if you use the code ;).